 Figure C1 shows projected time-weighted RRPs compared with the last three years of actuals and current base future contract prices.
-Current futures prices for 2012-13 and 2013-14 lie in between the two scenarios.
-This perhaps suggests that the futures market is still pricing in some degree of risk that explicit carbon pricing may not occur.
+At the time of the modeling the Clean Energy Future legislation had not passed and the futures prices for 2012-13 and 2013-14 lay in between the two scenarios.
+This suggests that, at that time, the futures market was still pricing in some degree of risk that explicit carbon pricing may not occur.